AloXado320/splitscreen-multiplayer/README.md

-# Ultra 64 Mario Bros
+# Project Ultra 64 Mario Bros.

-- This repo aims to combine the ability to have Splitscreen or Single Player with the ability to select Mario or Luigi on the same N64 cart.
+- This repo aims to combine Splitscreen and Single Player with the ability to select Mario or Luigi.

 # Super Mario 64